 Students possessing, using, and/or selling unlawful drugs, including drug paraphernalia, alcohol, and tobacco on district property, in district vehicles, at district-sponsored activities on or off district grounds shall be subject to discipline up to and including expulsion.
+When considering disciplinary action for a child with disabilities, the district following the requirements of JGDA-AP: Discipline of Students with Disabilities including those involving functional behavioral assessment, change of placement, manifestation determination and an interim alternative educational setting.
 Students may also be referred to law enforcement officials.